-We would like to acknowledge the critical feedback, insights and guidance of our partners with lived/living experience of criminalized drug use.
+We would like to acknowledge the critical feedback, insights and guidance of our partners and participants with lived/living experience of criminalized drug use.

-We would also like to thank Dr. Christy Sutherland and SAFER Vancouver (PHS Community Services Society, Vancouver Coastal Health) for sharing their early clinical guidance on fentanyl programming, which has since been adapted by SAFER Victoria.
+We would also like to thank Dr. Christy Sutherland for sharing her early clinical guidance on fentanyl prescribing.

 Note: This is a working document.
 Updates may have been made to these protocols since you received them.
-Please check back with the Victoria SAFER Initiative at AVI Health & Community Services should updated versions be required.
-Individual protocols and appendices are also available as separate PDFs upon request: vicsaferproject@gmail.com
+Please check back with the Victoria SAFER Initiative (vicsaferproject@gmail.com) at AVI Health & Community Services should updated versions be required.